nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

 ## What is a DataManager?

-The DataManager returns a representation of viewpoint (rays or cameras) and a dictionary of ground truth data.
-Splatting methods (`FullImageDataManager`) return a Cameras object and a dictionary of ground truth containing complete images, while ray sampling methods (`VanillaDataManager`) return a RayBundle and dictionay of ground truth containing data per-ray information (hence the `Union` below).
-Let's first take a look at the most important abstract methods required by the DataManager.
+The DataManager batches and returns two components from an input dataset:
+1. A representation of viewpoint (either cameras or rays).
+  - For splatting methods (`FullImageDataManager`): a `Cameras` object.
+  - For ray sampling methods (`VanillaDataManager`): a `RayBundle` object.
+2. A dictionary of ground truth data.
+  - For splatting methods (`FullImageDataManager`): dictionary contains complete images.
+  - For ray sampling methods (`VanillaDataManager`): dictionary contains per-ray information.

+Behaviors are defined by implementing the abstract methods required by the DataManager:

 ```python
 class DataManager(nn.Module):